search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Excellent 4.8 out of 5 stars 17,347 reviews
+Excellent 4.8 out of 5 stars 26,399 reviews

 The limited liability company (LLC) and the corporation are both formal business entities with plenty of their own advantages and disadvantages.

 A nonstatutory conversion is an antiquated method for converting one business entity type to another — for example, changing an LLC to a corporation, or vice versa.
-The nonstatutory conversion starts with forming an entirely new business entity, followed by a vote to approve a merger between your existing entity and the new one.
+The nonstatutory conversion starts with forming an entirely new business entity, followed by a vote to approve a merger between the existing entity and the new one.

-Then, your business owners will need to voluntarily and formally trade in their ownership in your previous entity for ownership shares in the new entity.
-Finally, you’ll need to draft and file a document usually called a certificate of merger with your Secretary of State to officially merge the two companies.
+Then, the business owners voluntarily and formally trade in their ownership of the previous entity for ownership shares in the new one.
+The owners also draft and file a document (usually called the Certificate of Merger) with the Secretary of State to officially merge the two companies.

-The statutory conversion is the simplest way to convert your business from one entity type to another.
-Statutory conversions were introduced into the American business world fairly recently, and as such, they’re still only available in 35 states.
+The statutory conversion is the simplest way to convert a business from one entity type to another.
+Statutory conversions were introduced into the American business world fairly recently, and as such, they aren’t available in every single state (read the statutory conversion definition guide to learn more).

-• The name of your entity
+• The name of the entity

-• The mailing address of your business
+• The mailing address of the business

-• The entity type you’re converting to
+• The entity type the company is converting into

 • The results of the company’s voting process